Time: 1:30 meeting time, 2:00 p.m. departure, mid-May until the Going-to-the-Sun Road opens.

 1:30 PM – Arrive at Glacier Guides and Montana Raft campus in West Glacier to meet your guide.
 Get fitted for a bike and helmet.

 2:00 PM – Depart for your bike tour.
 Typically, we bike on the iconic Going to the Sun Road, from Avalanche up into the alpine section.
-If the road is closed we will be biking the Camas Road.
+If the road is closed we may bike elsewhere.
 See below for more info.

 7:30 PM – Return to Glacier Guides and Montana Raft.

 When Glacier is still largely under snow, the best way to explore her beauty is by bicycle.
 Explore roads closed to vehicle traffic with friendly, interpretive guides.
 Ride on bicycles designed for the Going-to-the-Sun Road.
 They feature fenders to keep riders dry on wet pavement, hybrid road-mountain handlebars for ultimate comfort, kickstands to minimize impact on Glacier’s fragile environments, racks to stow daypacks, and disk brakes.
 And coming in 2020, we’ll have E-bike options, too!

 First, arrive at the comfortable Glacier Guides and Montana Raft campus in West Glacier, just a mile outside of Glacier National Park at 1:30 pm.
 Meet your guide and get fitted for a bike and helmet.
 Go over the details of the afternoon ahead.
 Around 2:00 pm, depart for your bike tour.
 Typically, you ride in a van until the Going to the Sun road closure point at Lake McDonald Lodge or the Avalanche trailhead.
 If the Going to the Sun Road is closed to biking we might drive to Apgar Village and ride on the Camas Road.
 See below for more information.